-To apply for a Tier 4 (General) visa you must complete an online application form (unless you are applying from North Korea, where you must complete a paper application form).
+To apply for a Student Visa you must complete an online application form (unless you are applying from North Korea, where you must complete a paper application form).

 If you apply before this date your visa application will be refused.

 Processing times vary so you should check the Home Office website for the latest times.
 Please note that during the summer months (June, July, and August) processing times may be longer due to the volume of applications received by the Home Office.

 Do not leave it to the last minute to apply for your visa.
 Most countries have a minimum 15 working day processing time.
 Students will not be permitted to register after the given University deadline for registration, which is stated on your CAS.

 If you are eligible to apply from within the UK, you must submit your new Student Visa application before you register at the University, even if you have time left on your current visa.
 Please contact the Student Immigration Team if you need any help with your application.

 If you are overseas, you must apply for an entry clearance visa in your home country (or the country in which you are permanently resident) at your nearest British Embassy, British High Commission or British Consulate.
 You can find your nearest visa application centre on the Home Office website.